arturoharker/Colombia-covid-policy/Index_methodology.md

 Since they are measured in binary code, applicability indices can only present the existence of a policy, but not the way it is being applied.
 Intensity indices are focused in capturing the level of application of those indices.
 The calculation of each varies depending on what is beeing measure.
 Every index is then normalized by dividing for the maximum possible value and multiplied by 100 to have continuous 0 to 100 indices.

 ## Containment Indices
-The measures included in this category are oriented to stop the spread of the virus.
+The policies included in this category are oriented to stop the spread of the virus.
 In general, this are oriented to make people stay at home and organized outside activities, such as grocery shopping.
 The goal of these measures is to breake the chain of contagion and reduce the number of new cases every week.

 ### Aplicability
 #### Applicability Index 1 (Stay at Home)